Robinhood Review 2023: Pros and Cons

 What Is Robinhood?

-Robinhood offers a unique brokerage account that offers commission-free investing from your smartphone.
-Robinhood has been around for the better part of a decade.
-The company launched on April 18, 2013.
+Robinhood offers a unique brokerage account with commission-free investing from your smartphone.
+Robinhood has been around for the better part of a decade — the company launched April 18, 2013.
 Its two founders, Vladimir Tenev and Baiju Bhatt, met at Stanford University as roommates and eventually moved to New York City to build finance companies.

 Upon seeing firsthand how Wall Street insiders and powerhouse firms paid almost nothing when trading stocks while average Americans had to pay a commission fee for every trade, they instead headed to California to develop a financial product that allowed everyone to trade easily and affordably.